 Ullr Fest rocks Breckenridge Jan.
 11-14, 2017

 For over 50 years, the Breckenridge community has paid tribute to Ullr (rhymes with cooler), the Norse god of snow.
-Grab a Viking helmet and join the town-wide snow dance which includes the iconic Main Street parade, Ullr Ice Plunge, Ullr talent show, Family Snow Day and more.
+Grab a Viking helmet and join the town-wide snow dance which includes the iconic Main Street parade, Ullr Ice Plunge, Ullr talent show, Family Day and more.

 Family tip: Plan for the Saturday family party, which offers free skating, sledding, and indoor Ullr activities.